maxcohn/pka-db/CONTRIBUTING.md

 don't work on issues that people are already working on, it'll make things messy otherwise.
 If an issue is claimed and there is no progress after a couple days, comment and make a claim.

+Create a branch named after the feature/bug you're working on and its issue number, i.e. `random-events-3`.